Learn about Contents Insurance

 Generally contents insurance does not cover loss or damage to mobile phones outside of your home.
 It also doesn’t cover jewellery, cameras and sporting equipment when you take them out of your home.
 Some insurers may offer you the option to take out extra cover to protect your valuable items when you are out.

-Does contents insurance cover water leaks?
+Does contents insurance cover water damage from sudden burst pipes?

 Is flooring covered under contents insurance?